-Lead researcher
+LEAD RESEARCHERDr Morag Farquhar,

-Dr Morag Farquhar, University of East Anglia
+University of East Anglia

-Project summary
+PROJECT SUMMARY

-This study looked at ways to improve the support given to people with advanced
+This study looked at ways to improve the support given to people with advanced Chronic Obstructive Pulmonary Disease (COPD), as well as their carers.
+Evidence shows that the needs of people

-Chronic Obstructive Pulmonary Disease (COPD), as well as their carers.
-Evidence shows that the needs of people living with this chronic lung condition, who often struggle to breathe, were not always being met.
+living with this chronic lung condition, who often struggle to breathe, were not always being met.
 Patients also faced numerous barriers when it came to getting additional help and support, which can put a large strain on their family.

-Making an impact
+MAKING AN IMPACT

 By identifying the specific barriers to care for people with COPD, Dr Farquhar and her team have now developed a more person-centred care approach to help doctors initiate conversations with their patients.
 This will give patient and carer relief and reassurance by ensuring their needs are identified more easily and accurately by healthcare professionals.

 3. Supporting carers and those they care for

-Researchers Professor Gunn Grande, University of Manchester Dr Gail Ewing, University of Cambridge Project summary If a loved one is terminally ill, families often want them to be discharged from hospital so they can be cared for at home.
+RESEARCHERS Professor Gunn Grande, University of Manchester Dr Gail Ewing, University of Cambridge PROIECT SUMMARY If a loved one is terminally ill, families often want them to be discharged from hospital so they can be cared for at home.
 However many families may not fully understand the implications and responsibilities of being a full time carer.

-This important research, conducted across three NHS trusts, looked at how healthcare professionals can best talk to a carer about the challenges ahead and offer them support.
-Making an impact The researchers looked at whether a question and answer tool could help to encourage conversations about the reality of caregiving at home when someone leaves hospital.
+This study, conducted across three NHS trusts, looked at how healthcare professionals can best talk to a carer about the challenges ahead and offer them support.
+MAKING AN IMPACT The researchers looked at whether a question and answer tool could help to encourage conversations about the reality of caregiving at home when someone leaves hospital.
 This has already been implemented in some hospitals across the UK.
-We have shown that by preparing families and carers, we can increase their confidence in caring for their loved one, reducing the chance of both a breakdown in care and a patient's emergency readmission to hospital, which is often the last thing they want.
+By preparing families and carers, we can increase their confidence in caring for their loved one, reducing the chance of both a breakdown in care and a patient's emergency readmission to hospital, which is often the last thing they want.

-62 62 INSTANCES Our researchers reported 62 instances of Our researchers reported 62 instances of influencing policy and practice, adding value to research and making a difference nationally.
-4. Improving the care of prostate cancer patients with late gastrointestinal symptoms after radiotherapy Researchers Professor Annmarie Nelson, Dr Anthony Byrne, Marie Curie Palliative Care Research Centre, Cardiff Project summary Each year in the UK, 17,000 men receive pelvic radiotherapy for prostate cancer.
+62 INSTANCES Our researchers reported 62 instances of influencing policy and practice, adding value to research and making a difference nationally.
+4. Improving the care of prostate cancer patients with late gastrointestinal symptoms after radiotherapy RESEARCHERS Professor Annmarie Nelson, Dr Anthony Byrne, Marie Curie Palliative Care Research Centre, Cardiff PROJECT SUMMARY Each year in the UK, 17,000 men receive pelvic radiotherapy for prostate cancer.
 Around 40% of them will go on to experience moderate to severe changes in their bowel function.
 Currently these symptoms often go under-reported and under-recognised and can be very distressing for the individual.
 This study aimed to give healthcare professionals a screening tool - called Alert-B - which they could use to identify patients with gastrointestinal problems so they could get the treatment they needed to live more comfortably and independently.
-Making an impact Hundreds of patients have now been screened using Alert-B at clinics in Cardiff, Brighton and Sheffield and this is set to expand further, with plans to implement Alert-B on a national electronic patient portal.
-Marie Curie research has provided vital support to these patients in helping them manage their symptoms, which is why the value of this work has been recognised by its nomination for an NHS award.
-Our research means more people can have better end-of-life care "It is extremely important that we continue to support research into palliative and end-of-life care for people living with a terminal illness and their loved ones.
-Research informs our work and helps us influence the development of future national policy so we can reach the diverse range of people and communities that need our help across the UK."
+MAKING AN IMPACT Hundreds of patients have now been screened using Alert-B at clinics in Cardiff, Brighton and Sheffield and this is set to expand further, with plans to implement Alert-B on a national electronic patient portal.
+This has provided vital support to these patients in helping them manage their symptoms, which is why the value of this work has been recognised by its nomination for an NHS award.
+CONTINUED...